Updated on March 16, 2020

 Although it's probably not one of the first things you think about when selling your home, the timing of your sale can have an impact on the amount of time your home spends on the market — and the sales price you achieve.

-Best Time to Sell Across the U.S.
+Best time to sell a house across the U.S.

 Source: 2019 Redfin Data Center